 McCoy is on the witness stand in Klingon court and is asked his current medical status.
 He makes a joke about how it's fine, aside from a touch of arthritis.
 A SINGLE KLINGON laughs his head off while the rest of the assembled audience is quiet.
 Yes, some random Klingon in the peanut gallery thought that was the funniest thing he's heard all day.

-The ship is scoured for the missing gravity boots and finally found among the belongings of a crewman.
+The ship is scoured for the missing gravity boots and finally found among the belongings of Crewman Dax (no relation).
 Chekov smugly deposits the boot in front of the crewman, with the declaration "If shoe fits, wear it."
 Problem is, the shoe DOESN'T fit, as the crewman can't wear standard issue boots because of the unusual shape of his feet.

 After the disastrous dinner with the Klingons, Kirk dictates his personal log back in his quarters.